 I tested all of the shoes extensively during the summer, and I always felt comfortable in them, even in some extreme heat.
 Although the canvas has a good

 breatheability, no shoe can totally prevent perspiration.
 Subjectively, I would say that I was cooler in the Center Lo and Windjammer shoes than in the Sumfun.

 The shoes show hardly any signs of wear after weeks of walking over dusty, uneven and repetitive conditions.
 The rubber sole coming ever so slightly undone at the ball of the foot on the Center Lo shoes was the only indication of wear.
 However, I think this is normal with this kind of shoe; creasing across the ball of the foot is typical.
 In comparison, a pair of Keds Champion shoes was much more unstable and had to be replaced after one season.
-The PF Flyers however, have plenty of wear left in them.
+The PF Flyers, however, have plenty of wear left in them.
 They can even be laundered in the washing machine!

 So far, these are the best canvas sneakers I had and I can only recommend them to anybody who is looking for an informal beach sneaker or a shoe that looks good with shorts.
 I was particularly satisfied with the broad range of color offerings, which is second to none in the world of men’s canvas shoes.
 The Sumfun comes in 13 colors and while the archival reissue models come in up to 5 different colors, other styles come in up to 25 unique colors!
 In general, the muted colors of standard sneakers (or trainers, even worse!) give the wearer little ability to make a statement, and it is hard to beat the combination of bright colors and classic style of this brand.
 I have yet to try Superga though, which are supposed to be very good.
 In the mean time, my PF Flyers will be my go-to sneaker.